 Fourteen members of Congress have already publicly supported these goals in an open letter to the Agricultural Appropriations Committee.

-We, Bettina Siegel, Nancy Huehnergarth, and Barbara Kowalcyk, are concerned parents who care a great deal about food and food safety.
+We, Bettina Siegel and Nancy Huehnergarth are concerned parents who care a great deal about food and food safety.
 Please join with us and these lawmakers to show Congress, President Obama, and his administration that American consumers care about food safety for themselves and their families.
 Thank you!